WhazzItToYa/whazzittoya.github.io/StreamerBot/ReactiveChat.md

 ## Prerequisites
 * OBS (developed & tested on version 30)
 * Streamer.bot 0.2.4 or newer
-* Idle & speaking images for each friend whose chat you want a reactive avatar for
+* Idle & speaking images for each friend whose chat messages you want a reactive avatar for
 * A friend

-# Installation & Setup
+## Installation & Setup

-## Avatar images in OBS
+### Avatar images in OBS

 1. In the OBS scene you want your reactive PNGs, create a Source Group called "Chat Character *twitch-login*", where *twitch-login* is the twitch user login (the lowercase, no-spaces name) of a user you want the avatar for.
 2. Inside the group, create two Image Sources titled "Chat Character *twitch-login* Open" and "Chat Character *twitch-login* Closed", representing the "mouth open" and "mouth closed" images of the avatar.